-Disclaimer: I’m not a doctor, just someone interested in self-care, anatomy, physiology, and wellness who is relating her personal experience working with her own issues.
+Disclaimer: I’m not a doctor, just someone interested in self-care, anatomy, physiology, and wellness who is relating her personal experience working on her own issues.
 If you are in a similar situation, the techniques described below may or may not be helpful.
 Always pay attention to your body’s yes and no, and seek medical care when needed.

 A couple of years ago, I woke up in the middle of the night with chest pain.
 I didn’t know what it was.
 I sat up, just feeling it, trying to figure out what was causing it and whether I needed to call an ambulance.
 That I was having a heart attack was my big fear.
-From the top of my solar plexus, the pain ran through the middle of my chest underneath my sternum and up my throat.
-It was unpleasant.
+From the top of my solar plexus, the pain ran up through the middle of my chest underneath my sternum and up my throat.
+It was very unpleasant.

 It went away, and I went back to sleep.
 I woke up feeling fine.
-Although scary, it didn’t seem to be an emergency.
+Although scary, it didn’t seem to be any kind of an emergency.
 I put it out of my mind and went about my business.

-Then it happened again a couple of times, during the daytime.
-This seemingly random chest pain finally sent me to my doctor, who through testing was able to rule out heart disease, pancreatic issues, and stomach ulcer.
+Then it happened again a couple of times.
+This seemingly random chest pain sent me to the doctor, who through testing was able to rule out heart disease, possibly pancreatic cancer, and stomach ulcer.
 She wanted me to go to a gastroenterologist and do a barium swallow with x-rays.

-I just didn’t want to do that, and by then, being the curious researcher that I am, I had figured out that it was very likely a hiatal hernia.
+I didn’t want to do that procedure, and by then, being the curious researcher that I am, I had figured out that it was very likely a hiatal hernia.
+See the images below.

 So I began self-treating, starting with reading online.
 I learned:

-- they are more common in older people
+- hiatal hernias are more common in older people

 - obesity can be a factor